jesse-spevack/gradebot/README.md

 3. **Database Performance**
    - Queries are optimized with an index on `student_submissions(grading_task_id, status)`.

-4. **Command Pattern Integration**
-   - Commands like `ProcessGradingTaskCommand` and `ProcessStudentSubmissionCommand` explicitly call the `StatusManager` for status transitions.

 This architecture simplifies the status management code, prevents data inconsistencies, and provides clear boundaries between different components.